Skip to main content

 Lecturer

-Alison received a Bachelor’s degree in International Studies (primary emphasis in political science, secondary emphasis in world literature with a special focus on French literature) along with a multiple subject credential, single subject credentials in language arts and social studies, and a Master of Education (M.Ed.) with a focus on social-emotional learning from the University of California, San Diego (UCSD).
-She completed her doctoral degree in teaching and learning (Ed.D.) from UCSD in June, 2016.
-Her research focuses on the experiences of military-connected early adolescents in civilian schools and how they utilize assets and resources to overcome the challenges associated with navigating their multiple cultural worlds.
-The study mainly focuses on social networks and the role they play in shaping early adolescent developmental and school experiences, especially for highly mobile youth, with an emphasis on social justice and differential experiences among subgroups.
+Alison received a bachelor’s degree in International Studies, with a primary emphasis in political science and a secondary emphasis in world literature with a special focus on French literature, along with a Multiple Subject credential, Single Subject credentials in language arts and social studies, and a Master of Education (M.Ed.) with a focus on social-emotional learning from the University of California, San Diego.
+She completed her Doctor of Education (Ed.D.) in Teaching and Learning at UC San Diego in June 2016.

 University of California, San Diego, BA, 2005